rsangar1/clojure-practice/README.md

 # clojure-practice

-Clojure practice by solving problems...
+Practicing Clojure by solving problems...

 ## Usage
+* Clone or fork the repository to your local using `git clone` command or github desktop app.
+* Setup Leiningen setup with IntelliJ using Cursive plugin (need license) or VS Code with Calva plugin (open source)
+* Open cloned/forked repo on IntelliJ or VS Code
+* Start REPL by right-clicking on project.clj (make sure JDK is setup for the project)
+* Load a corresponding file and run the functions (refer to keyboard shortcuts for Cursive or Calva on Google)
+* Send a message for any help.

+## License
 FIXME

-## License

-Copyright © 2021 FIXME
+Copyright © 2021

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at